 The Graduate School Student Travel Grant has three application cycles per year for travel:

 The Graduate School offers partial funding for CU Boulder graduate students traveling outside the state of Colorado to present their own research or work at a conference, meeting, or similar event.
-These travel grants provide $450 to students traveling within the Unites States, Canada, or Mexico, and $700 to students traveling outside the Unites States, Canada, or Mexico.
+These travel grants provide up to $450 to students traveling within the Unites States, up to $600 to students traveling to Canada, or Mexico, and up to $700 to students traveling outside the Unites States, Canada, or Mexico.

 Please note this grant is treated like a fellowship and will be reported to the Office of Financial Aid, therefore, please be aware that receiving this grant may affect your student loan package.

-If a travel grant application is approved, funds will be applied directly to the student's university account after the dates of travel have passed and proof of travel has been submitted.
+This grant functions as a reimbursement.
+If a travel grant application is approved, funds will be applied directly to the student's university account after the dates of travel have passed and receipts have been submitted.
+If a student is paying an out of pocket amount equal to or more than the respective travel grant, they will receive a full grant (i.e. $450, $600, and $700, respectively).
+If a student's out of pocket costs are below those thresholds, they will receive a partial grant to cover those costs.
+We will only reimburse for costs associated with transportation, lodging and registration costs.
 Please be aware that students must be enrolled during the term that the travel occurs or the funds will applied to the next term.
 If the student's bursar account balance is zero, a refund via direct deposit will be issues to the student.
 If the account balance is not zero, the funds will go toward covering any balance.
 This grant is contingent on continued funding by the Graduate School.

 Here are the required elements on the application:

-All students and faculty planning research- and education-related travel over the coming months should consult the university’s guidelines and recommendations.
+All students and faculty planning research- and education-related travel should consult and abide by the university’s guidelines and recommendations.